USA and the UK

 - The threshold increases by a further £2,400 for each additional child that the couple may have

-Furthermore, the child must be under the age of 18, not from an EEA country and is dependent on the UK spouse and the applicant.
+Furthermore, the child must be under the age of 18 and is dependent on the UK spouse and the applicant.

 Additionally, there are other ways to meet the Spouse Visa extension financial requirement.
 This includes wages, an income from owning a business, income from property, income from being self-employed, income from stocks and shares, and savings (up to the amount of £16,000).